-SECTION 2 - REGIONAL CONSIDERATIONS (to be completed by WSDOT) Background Is the proposed installation a Franchise Amendment? 🗌 Yes 🗌 No If yes, what is the franchise number that authorizes the parent utility?
+Background Is the proposed installation a Franchise Amendment? ☐ Yes □ No If yes, what is the franchise number that authorizes the parent utility?
 Is the parent franchise expired?
-If yes, process the application using the Franchise Consolidation process. 🗌 Yes No Administrative Assessment and Coordination Is there a need for a Notice of Filing (WAC 468-34-030)? 🗌 Yes 🗌 No If yes, explain why: Will the proposal have adverse effects on the structural integrity, maintenance, appearance, or operation of the highway? 🗌 Yes No If yes, explain the adverse effects: Will the proposal have negative impacts or potentially adverse effects on traffic and/or pedestrian movements or on the overall operation of the limited access facility that may occur in the future due to the proposed installation? 🗌 Yes □ No If yes, explain the adverse effects: Will the utility installation affect design or construction of currently programmed projects? 🗌 Yes □ No If yes, list the projects and explain the effects of the utility installati on: What is the schedule of the proposed utility installation and WSDC there potential conflicts? )T projects id entified above and are Have appropriate design and construction offices been given an opportunity to review and comment on the proposed installation? 🗌 Yes □ No If so, what steps will be taken to coordinate utility installation with a affected proje ects?
-Region Utility Office Recommendation What is the region's recommendation regarding approval of this application? ation Approved ation Denied Explain the reason(s) for approval or denial: Explain the reason(s) for approval or denial:
+If yes, process the application using the Franchise Consolidation process.
+Yes □ No Administrative Assessment and Coordination Is there a need for a Notice of Filing (WAC 468-34-030)? ☐ Yes ☐ No If yes, explain why: Will the proposal have adverse effects on the structural integrity, maintenance, appearance, or operation of the highway? ☐ Yes □No If yes, explain the adverse effects: Will the proposal have negative impacts or potentially adverse effects on traffic and/or pedestrian movements or on the overall operation of the limited access facility that may occur in the future due to the proposed installation? ☐ Yes □ No If yes, explain the adverse effects: Will the utility installation affect design or construction of currently programmed projects?
+If yes, list the projects and explain the effects of the utility installation. ☐ Yes □ No What is the schedule of the proposed utility installation and WSDO there potential conflicts?
+T projects ide entified above and are Have appropriate design and construction offices been given an opportunity to review and comment on the proposed installation?
+Yes □No If so, what steps will be taken to coordinate utility installation with a ffected proje ects?
+Region Utility Office Recommendation tion Approved What is the region's recommendation regarding approval of this Applica ition Denied application? application? application?